 The 12AX7 will give you a hotter signal into any stages that are cascaded to its output.
-If you have an amplifier designed to use them, then swapping to a 12AT7 will have an effect.
+If you have an amplifier designed to use them, then swapping to a 12AT7 will be quite noticeable.

-You will still notice distortion, and the amp will still sound the same way, except you will have less gain on the same settings.
+You will still notice the distortion.
+The amp will still sound the same.
+Except, you will have less gain on the same settings.

 The two main differences will be less gain and bass content when a 12AX7 is changed out with a 12AT7.
 For anyone looking to soften and tame an amplifier, this might be a great way to do so.
 If not, a 12AX7 is an aggressive but warm tone.